New York State Office of Children and Family Services

 The Office of Children and Family Services serves New York's public by promoting the safety, permanency, and well-being of our children, families, and communities.
 OCFS is dedicated to improving the integration of services for New York’s children, youth, families, and vulnerable populations to both promoting their development and to protecting them from violence, neglect, abuse, and abandonment.
 The agency provides a system of family support, juvenile justice, child care, and child welfare services that promote the safety and well-being of children and adults.
 Among the operating principles across all program areas are that services should be developmentally appropriate, family-centered and family-driven, community-based, locally responsive, and evidence and outcome based.
 OCFS works closely with municipalities, such as local social services districts and county youth bureaus so that adequate youth development services and programs are available at all levels.
 They achieve results by setting and enforcing policies, building partnerships, and providing quality services.

 SPECIAL PRICING FOR EMPLOYEES OF OCFS

-1) A tuition discount on graduate and adult undergraduate degree programs.
+- A tuition discount on eligible graduate and adult undergraduate degree programs.
 For our complete list of eligible programs and discounted pricing visit our eligible programs and pricing page

-3) Options of full- and part-time degree programs, as well as 100% online, classroom-based courses or a mix of both.
+- Options for Full-Time and Part-Time Master's and Bachelor's degree programs offered 100% online, in-class or a mix of both.

 Complete our online inquiry form to receive more information.
 All contact information provided is confidential.